Corruption in Papua New Guinea

-Corruption is rife in Papua New Guinea (PNG).
+Corruption in Papua New Guinea is rife.

 According to The Economist, "PNG's governments are notorious for corruption, and ever run the risk of turning the state into a fully-fledged kleptocracy".

-Transparency International's Corruption Perceptions Index scores 180 countries according to the perceived corruption of the public sector and then ranks those countries by their score.
-A low score earns a high ranking, and signals a perception of a corrupt public sector.
-In the 2021 Index, Papua New Guinea scored 31 out of 100 possible and ranked 124 out of 180 countries; for comparison, the best score was 88 (ranked 1), and the worst score was 11 (ranked 180).
+Transparency International's Corruption Perceptions Index scores 180 countries according to the perceived corruption of their public sector on a scale from 0 ("highly corrupt") to 100 ("very clean").
+Those countries are then ranked by their score; the country ranked first is perceived to have the most honest public sector.
+In the 2024 Index, Papua New Guinea scored 31 and ranked 127th.
+For comparison with regional scores, the best score among the countries of the Asia Pacific region was 84, the average score was 44 and the worst score was 16.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 Papua New Guinea is below the satisfactory levels set by the United Nations Convention against Corruption (UNCAC), according to a report submitted by Transparency International Papua New Guinea (TIPNG) in 2011.
 TIPNG’s report found that in many cases, anti-corruption bodies in PNG were restricted by shortcomings in financial resources.

 Political and commercial corruption

 Political corruption in Papua New Guinea is largely enforced by political nepotism and the patronage system of governance.
 Elected leaders are inclined to seize and distribute resources amongst their electorates in order to secure and maintain popular support.
 This system of governance is embedded in Melanesian traditions, where the credibility and popularity of a leader amongst his electorate are defined, in part, by the wealth he is able to distribute and the power he is able to wield.

 This problem has been compounded, in PNG, by the model of 'politician-turned-businessman' which has dominated the post-1975 political landscape and has muddied the distinctions between business and politics, allowing politicians to divert public monies into their personal accounts.
 A review of medium-sized businesses in PNG showed that the majority are owned or part-owned by current or former politicians.

-Misappropriation by public officials was highlighted in a leaked cable by the US Embassy in Port Moresby, which observed that government revenues from industry had "served more to enrich the political elite than to provide social services or infrastructure.
-There are no large-scale local businessmen, but numerous politicians are relatively well off".

 PNG has enormous resource potential through its natural endowments in mineral deposits, petroleum, forestry, fishing, and tourism.
 However, a 2010 report by Human Rights Watch found that in PNG national revenues from the extractive industries had been widely dissipated through official corruption, without leaving any discernible positive impact on the wider population.